BIMIB-DISCo/JHistint.jl/README.md

 ## Running DEMO
 The input files used by the demo are available in the `input_example_demo` directory.
 The output files generated will also be saved in the related directory.
 If you want to access the demo output files directly without running it, they are available in the `output_example_demo` directory.
+Follow the steps below to start the demo:
 * Add `J-Space` package from `niccolo99mandelli` GitHub repository.
 Type `]` in Julia REPL and execute:
 ```
 (@v1.8) pkg > add https://github.com/niccolo99mandelli/J-Space.jl.git